Rob142857/VeritasDocs/ETHEREUM_ROOT.md

 ### The Anchoring Process

-When you create or update documents in Veritas, we create a **cryptographic summary** (called a "super root") and permanently record it on Ethereum:
+The Veritas Documents Chain maintains the complete, authoritative record of all your documents.
+Periodically, we create a **cryptographic super root** from the VDC blockchain and anchor it to Ethereum for global verification:

 ```
-Your Documents → Merkle Super Root → Ethereum Transaction → Permanent Record
+Your Documents → VDC Blockchain (Primary Truth) → Merkle Super Root → Ethereum Anchoring → Global Verification
 ```

 ### What Gets Anchored?

-**Not your actual documents** (those stay private in IPFS), but a **mathematical summary**:
+**Not your actual documents** (those stay encrypted in IPFS and VDC), but a **mathematical summary of the entire VDC blockchain state**:

 ```
-Document 1 Hash: abc123...
+VDC Block 1 Hash: abc123...
-Document 2 Hash: def456...
+VDC Block 2 Hash: def456...
-Document 3 Hash: ghi789...
+VDC Block 3 Hash: ghi789...
 ─────────────────────────
 Merkle Super Root: jkl012...
 ```

-This super root is like a **digital fingerprint** of all your documents at a specific moment.
+This super root is like a **digital fingerprint** of the entire Veritas Documents Chain at a specific moment.
+It proves the VDC's integrity to the world without revealing any private information.

 ---